Mukim Saba

 Mukim Saba is a mukim in Brunei-Muara District, Brunei.
 It is part of Kampong Ayer, the traditional stilted settlements on the Brunei River in the capital Bandar Seri Begawan.
 The population was 1,000 in 2016.
 It encompasses the village of Kampong Saba.

 Etymology

-The mukim could be possibly be named after the villages it encompasses, Kampong Saba.
+The mukim could possibly be named after the villages it encompasses, Kampong Saba.

 Demographics

 As of 2016 census, the population of Mukim Saba comprised 520 males and 480 females.
 The mukim had 144 households occupying 144 dwellings.
 The entire population lived in urban areas.

 Administration

 As of 2021, the mukim comprises the following villages: